OXIDprojects/vagrant-oxideshop/README.md

 #### DB Reset

-Use `dbreset` script in order to reset the oxideshop DB to the default demo data:
+Use `resetdb` script to reset the oxideshop DB to the default demo data:

     $ bash /vagrant/public/tools/resetdb